 - [INCLUDED]: Detachable thatch collection bag for easy disposal

 The Sun Joe Electric Dethatcher is one of the best dethatchers on the market.
 It is an ideal choice if you want to develop a lawn care routine for a small or mid-sized yard.
-It features a minimum cutting height, ensuring that your grass will be short enough to look tidy from a distance.
+It features a minimum cutting height, ensuring your grass is short enough to look tidy from a distance.

-It creates a 12.6-inch wide work path which makes dethatching your lawn an easy task.
-The Sun Joe dethatcher is better than most lawn mowers because of the Scarifier function, which can help you cut the grassroots.
-This will, in turn, cause thicker growth and a healthy-looking lawn or yard, thanks to the performance of the 12 amp motor.
+It creates a 12.6-inch wide work path which may not work very fast for those with large lawns, but its features make it worth it.
+It also was enough for my small backyard.
+The Sun Joe dethatcher is better than most lawnmowers because of the Scarifier function, which enabled me to cut the grassroots.
+This, in turn, caused thicker growth and a healthy-looking lawn, thanks to the performance of the 12 amp motor.

 Pros: